-Running is a great way to get fit, feel better within yourself and make long-lasting friendships with fellow runners.
-If you are looking to begin your running journey, you may be wondering how to start running.
+Running is a great way to get fit, feel better within yourself, and make long-lasting friendships with fellow runners.

 How to start running and enjoy it: 12 tips for beginners